CodeYourFuture/syllabus-archive/html-css/lesson-1/learning-objectives.md

 ## The Box Model

 - [ ] Can answer: What is the CSS box model?
-- [ ] Can answer: What properties modify the box model in CSS?
+- [ ] Can answer: What CSS properties does the box model refer to?

 # Git Learning Objectives

 ## Git Branching

-- [ ] Can: fork a project on GitHub
+- [ ] Can: Fork a project on GitHub
+- [ ] Can: Clone a project from the terminal
+- [ ] Can answer: What is the difference between forking and cloning?
+- [ ] Can: Create a branch
-- [ ] Can: commit changes locally and push to their fork
+- [ ] Can: commit changes locally and push to their branch
+- [ ] Can answer: What is the difference between committing and pushing in Git?
+- [ ] Can answer: Why do we create branches in Git?